BraviNoname/Bravi/BossDisplayFixes/README.md

 - Changed Megumu's spell bg to give it a more starry effect.

+- Implements a spell bg for Tsukasa Extra midspells, from SomeGuyInParadise's mods.

 TH18.5:

 - Card border icons have been recolored, with the color corresponding to the type of card: red for active, blue for equipment, purple for passive, and green for item.
 The recolor has been applied on the UI text as well.

-- (TO DO: fix Clownpiece's spell background to make it the same as th15 and 16.5)
+- Fixes Clownpiece's spell background to make it the same as th15 and 16.5.

+- Changed Megumu's spell bg to give it a more starry effect.

+- Modifies Tsukasa's spell bg from SomeGuyInParadise's TsukasaBG mod.

+TH19:

+- Modifies Tsukasa's spell bg from SomeGuyInParadise's TsukasaBG mod.

 TH20: